stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 The following eligibility criteria will be used to identify the sBTC Signers:

-- **Company Standing:**
-  Does the company have an operating history to demonstrate their experience and reliability?
+- Does the proposed sBTC signer have a demonstratable operating history which shows their experience and reliability in running blockchain services?
-- **Stacks Participation:**
-  Has the Signer participated in running a signer node on Stacks 2.5 testnet or mainnet?
+- Has the proposed sBTC signer participated in running a Stacks signer instance on Stacks 2.5 testnet or mainnet, and can they provide metrics showing this (ex: amount of stacks stacked over past several cycles)?
-- **Network Uptime:**
-  Does the Signer agree to use reasonable efforts to maintain >99% uptime on the sBTC Signer?
+- Does the proposed sBTC signer agree to use reasonable efforts to maintain >99% uptime on the sBTC Signer?
-  *Note: This metric will be self-affirmed by the company.*
+  *Note: This metric may be self-affirmed if independent verification is not possible, or confirmed by on-chain voting/stacking activity.*
-- **Communication & Availability:**
-  Does the signer have a direct communication channel set up with sBTC core engineers to be able to respond to urgent updates within 24 hours? (e.g., Slack, Telegram, Signal)
+- Does the proposed sBTC signer commit to a direct communication channel to be set up with the sBTC core engineers in order to respond to urgent updates within 24 hours?
-- **Ecosystem Alignment:**
-  Has the signer made contributions to Bitcoin or the Stacks network over the past year that demonstrate their commitment to the growth and success of the network?
-Examples include, but are not limited to: publishing independent research, marketing, co-authoring a SIP, submitting a Stacks pull request, providing feedback on Stacks core development, or contributing to a Stacks working group.
+- Has the signer made contributions to Bitcoin or the Stacks network over the past year that demonstrate their commitment to the growth and success of the network?
+Examples include, but are not limited to: publishing independent research, marketing, co-authoring a SIP, submitting a Stacks pull request/issue, providing feedback on Stacks core development, or contributing to a Stacks working group.

 The criteria described above will be used to identify sBTC Signers that are able to meet some or all of the responsibilities described in the previous section.